Lehsqa/social_network_flask/README.md

 ## Intro

 This repo is intended to set up Social Network Application.
 Main functions: signup and login users and enable to create posts and like them.
-For start working with it, need to clone it:
+For start working with it, need to clone:

 ```
 git clone https://github.com/Lehsqa/social_network_flask.git <project-name>